okikiolumide/dareyio-pbl/Project10.md

 a.
 Register a new domain name with any registrar of your choice in any domain zone (e.g. .com, .net, .org, .edu, .info, .xyz or any other)

 b.
-Assign an Elastic IP to your Nginx LB server and associate your domain name with this Elastic IP
+Assign an Elastic IP to your Nginx LB server

- -  Update A record in your registrar to point to Nginx LB using Elastic IP address

 c.
+Associate your domain name with this Elastic IP by Updating A record in your registrar to point to Nginx LB using Elastic IP address

+d.
 Configure Nginx to recognize your new domain name

 - Update your nginx.conf with server_name www.<your-domain-name.com> instead of server_name www.domain.com

-d.
+e.
 Install certbot and request for an SSL/TLS certificate

   - Make sure snapd service is active and running